node-formidable/formidable/Readme.md

 #### file.lastModifiedDate = null

 A date object (or `null`) containing the time this file was last written to.
-Mostly here for compatiblity with the [W3C File API Draft](http://dev.w3.org/2006/webapi/FileAPI/).
+Mostly here for compatibility with the [W3C File API Draft](http://dev.w3.org/2006/webapi/FileAPI/).

 ## License